 |Citi® Secured Mastercard®||$200||$2,500||$0|

-If there are weaknesses on your credit report, other providers might not give you high starting limits.
+- Higher chances of approval.
+If there are weaknesses in your credit report, other providers might not give you high starting limits.
 By opening a high-limit secured card, you can give yourself a substantial limit.

 Compare secured credit cards

 Secured-card limits vary widely, often from $1,000 to $10,000.
 With some providers, you’ll find no maximum limits.
 There are many great secured credit cards to choose from, so take your time and compare multiple options.